wu87988622/ohara/docs/src/contributing.md

 All we love is only pull request so we have some rules used to make your PR looks good for reviewers.

-> Note that you should file a new issue in our jira board to discuss the PR detail before submitting a PR.
+> Note that you should file a new issue to discuss the PR detail with us before submitting a PR.

 ## Quick start